imixs/imixs-cloud/doc/INGRESS.md

 ### HTTP to HTTPS Redirectscheme

-The [Middleware RedirectScheme](https://docs.traefik.io/middlewares/redirectscheme/)  is used for a redirection from HTTP to HTTPS:
+The [Middleware RedirectScheme](https://docs.traefik.io/middlewares/redirectscheme/) can be used for a redirection from HTTP to HTTPS.
+But per default configuration this is not needed if you have the following traefik api setting in your deployment

+        - --entrypoints.web.http.redirections.entryPoint.to=websecure

+This setting enables a permanent redirecting of all requests on http (80) to https (443) managed by traefik internally.

+If for some reasons you can not use the internal http-https redirect, you can also define a separate middleware configuration:

 	# Redirect http -> https